Hand Tracking

 With XR-3 and VR-3, or with XR-4 with Ultraleap hand tracking module, hand tracking is enabled by default and no additional software is required.
 If you have previously used standalone Ultraleap sensor, please uninstall its drivers as Varjo Base comes with necessary drivers for the sensors.

-We recommend that you get acquainted with Ultraleap’s XR design guidelines before you start to work on hand tracking interactions.
+We also recommend that you get acquainted with Ultraleap’s XR design guidelines before you start to work on hand tracking interactions.
 The guidelines provide valuable information for using hand tracking successfully in your project.

-Hand tracking offset
+Ultraleap hand tracking offset

 When you start to develop with hand tracking for VR-3 or XR-3, make sure to define an offset for the hand position.
 This is necessary because the head tracking point for your headset differs from the hand tracking point for Ultraleap.
 XR-4 does not require an offset.
 Use an offset of 0,0,0 for XR-4.